ccgregory/Otica/README.md

-# Ruby on Rails Optic application
+# Optic Store application using Ruby on Rails

-This is an application in Ruby on Rails.
+This is an application for a optic store developed in Ruby on Rails.